presigues/to-do-list-web/README.md

 1 download all files

+2 make a folder named whatever you want to put all the files in

-2 make three folders, one called "imgs", one called "js", and one called "style"
+3 make three folders in the project folder, one called "imgs", one called "js", and one called "style"

-3 put the images in the "imgs" folder, the javascript files in "js" folder and css and font files in the "style" folder
+4 put the images in the "imgs" folder, the javascript files in "js" folder and css and font files in the "style" folder

-4 use live server and click "golive" while viewing the "home.html" file
+5 use live server and click "golive" while viewing the "home.html" file